Rainbow Services for

-Rainbow Services provides social interaction and recreation for individuals from minority and low-income families with intellectual and developmentally disabilities.
+Rainbow Services provides social interaction and recreation for individuals from low-income and minority families with intellectual and developmentally disabilities.

 There are two key elements to the Rainbow Program:

 Rainbow Drop-In Center provides a safe and therapeutic social environment for 20-30 developmentally disabled adults.
 The group meets every Wednesday from 3:00-6:00 p.m. at the Grace Church Parish Hall.
-Activities include arts & crafts, field trips andperforming in holiday and end-of-year shows.
+Activities include arts & crafts, field trips and performing in holiday and end-of-year shows.
 Dinner is provided.
-Through this program participants gain self-esteem, a sense of purpose and belonging—while acquiring valuable social skills.
+Through this program participants gain self-esteem and a sense of belonging while acquiring valuable social skills.

-Rainbow Outreach was started in 1994, as an adjunct to the Drop-In Center and targets families with younger children struggling with developmental delays who don’t know where to go for help.
+Rainbow Outreach was started in 1994, as an adjunct to the Drop-In Center and targets families who have younger children struggling with developmental delays , and who don’t know where to go for help.
 The program provides informational presentations, supports and referrals to ensure that these families receive the services they need and to which they are entitled.
 Monthly Saturday morning recreation activities are also provided for children with developmental or intellectual disabilities.

 Location & Hours

 33 Church Street / 1st Floor

 Rainbow Drop-In Center: Wednesdays from 3:00 – 6:00 pm

 The Rainbow Program relies on private donations to pay for field trips, food and other costs.

 To Volunteer or make an In-Kind Donation—please contact: